florianmahner/tomlparse/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `toml-argparse` for local development.
+Here's how to set up `tomlparse` for local development.
 Please note this documentation assumes you already have `poetry` and `Git` installed and ready to go.

 | 1.
-Fork the `toml-argparse` repo on GitHub.
+Fork the `tomlparse` repo on GitHub.

 | 2.
 Clone your fork locally:

    .. code-block:: bash

         cd <directory_in_which_repo_should_be_created>
-        git clone git@github.com:YOUR_NAME/toml-argparse.git
+        git clone git@github.com:YOUR_NAME/tomlparse.git

 | 3.
 Now we need to install the environment.
 Navigate into the directory